Despite revenue in the cosmetics and beauty industry amounting to US $87000M this year, there has been a 3.1% dip as compared to last year’s revenue.

 - Refund Policy: Inform customers about your refund policy, what reasons they will be eligible for refunds, and the procedure they need to follow.

-Best Practices for Shopify Cosmetics and Beauty Stores
+Best Practices for Shopify and Shopify Plus Cosmetics and Beauty Stores

 1. Create combos packs for different skin types